Aloe excelsa: Distribution and habitat

 The Zimbabwe aloe is named for the large number of specimens found growing around the ruins of Great Zimbabwe, where it has attracted much attention for its size and shape.

 It is found over a relatively small area of south-central Africa from the Magato mountains in Limpopo province of South Africa at its southern limit, northwards along the southern side of the central watershed of Zimbabwe and extending into hilly locations on the south side of the Zambezi river in Mozambique, with two outlying populations forming its northern limits around Mulanje mountain in Malawi and in the Kafue Gorge just across the Zambezi river in Zambia.

 Within this range, it favours localities with good drainage and moderately stable soils, such as rocky, wooded hillsides.
 It is restricted by too much heat in the dry season to the north and cold winds in the winter season to the south.
-It tolerates light frost during its resting (and flowering) season which occurs occasionally at its favoured altitudes of 800–1600 metres.
+It tolerates light frost during its resting (and flowering) season which occurs occasionally at its favoured altitudes of 800-1600 m.